Experimental tests on the lifetime Asymmetry: Indirect demonstration of the lifetime asymmetry

 We only discuss the first technique here.
 The left-right cross section asymmetry is defined as

 where $\sigma_L$ and $\sigma_R$ are the $e^+ e^-$ production cross sections for $Z^0$ bosons with LH and RH polarized electron beams, respectively.
-They are obtained by integrating over all kinematically allowed final states, i.e., the entire $4\pi$ solid angle \cite{23}.
-The SLD collaboration has reported a series of $A_{LR}$ measurements.
-The electron beam polarization was measured by the Cherenov detector (CKV), Polarized Gamma Counter (PGC) and Quartz Fiber Calorimeter (QFC), and the result was about 75\%.
-The positron beam polarization was directly measured by a M$\o$ller polarimeter in End Station A and the result $(-0.02\pm 0.07)\%$ was consistent with zero. $A_{LR}$ was measured by counting hadronic and $\tau^+\tau^-$ decays of the $Z^0$ boson for each of the two longitudinal polarization states of the electron beam.
-The SLD has collected about 530 K $Z^0$ events from 1992 to 1998 and got $A_{LR}=0.15056\pm 0.00239$ \cite{26}.
+They are obtained by integrating over all kinematically allowed final states, i.e., the entire $4\pi$ solid angle $^{[25]}$.
+The electron beam polarization was measured by the Cherenkov detector (CKV), Polarized Gamma Counter (PGC) and Quartz Fiber Calorimeter (QFC), and the result was about 75\%.
+The positron beam polarization was directly measured by a M$\o$ller polarimeter in End Station A and the result, $-0.02\pm 0.07\%$, was consistent with zero.
+The SLD has collected about 530 K $Z^0$ events from 1992 to 1998 and got $A_{LR}=0.15056\pm 0.00239$ $^{[28]}$.